Giova1016/CocktailBuddy_GUI/README.md

 - First, I recommend you change the directory you would like to clone this repository, preferably an easy-to-access one.
 - This can be done very easily, just like the following examples:

-In a machine with Linux you can go to the terminal and type:
+In a machine with Linux, you can go to the terminal and type:

 ```
 cd path-to-the-directory
 ```

-In a machine with Windows you can go to your command prompt and type
+In a machine with Windows, you can go to your command prompt and type

 ```
 dir path-to-the-directory